 Brewer Street (3mins)

 Within Congestion Zone

-As there is a strong public anticipation about this show, it is likely that tickets to Get Up, Stand Up!
-The Bob Marley Musical will be very much in demand when it opens in the Lyric Theatre in 2021 taking over the mantle in the venue from its long standing and popular predecessor 'Thriller-Live'.
+There is still strong public interest in this show, and it is likely that tickets to Get Up, Stand Up!
+The Bob Marley Musical will remain very much in demand at the Lyric Theatre where it has taken over the mantle in the venue from its long standing and popular predecessor 'Thriller-Live'.
 There are however four tiers in the venue and with eight shows per week to fill there should be some value to be found in the ticket price for off peak midweek performances as well as in some of the cheaper seats in the top two tiers.

 The venue has four separate levels, with the best seats being mostly located in the stalls on the ground floor and the dress circle on the first floor.
 There are some seats that feature a very slightly obscured view in the rear stalls which is caused by the overhang from the dress circle and there are also two supportive pillars that cause issues in rows Q and R. Pillars also cause problems in the dress circle from row F and beyond and the shallow raking of the seats can be an issue for shorter patrons.
 The upper circle on the second floor offers a pretty good view despite the height above the stage and is not affected by the overhang from the balcony although it is a little cramped but the balcony itself is very high up with several sections on the sides featuring quite bad restrictions and should maybe avoided by people suffering from vertigo although the seats in this section in the centre do offer a clear view of the stage.

 It is always highly recommended to study the seating plan thoroughly before booking tickets at the Lyric Theatre to ensure complete transparency and peace of mind over your purchase.